LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Portfolio_Strategies/README.md

 #### Step 2: Market Analysis.
 - Research and understand economic indicators for investments.
 #### Step 3: Establish Investment Goals.
-- Identify the investor's risk-profile.
+- Identify the investor's risk-profile or risk tolerance.
 #### Step 4: Determine Asset Allocation.
 - Develop different type of strategy and best strategy for investor.
+- Determine the best asset allocation for you.
 #### Step 5: Select Investment Options.
 - Pick investor’s preference for active or passive management.
     Buy and Hold Investing